The Case for Speed in Low-Voltage BLDC Motor Applications

 All electrically isolated electrical equipment exhibit a stray capacitance to ground.
 In a motor, the stray capacitance to ground can be particularly high because of the large, close surface areas of the stator windings, which are floating, and the stator, which is grounded.
 Any imbalanced voltage in the motor windings will appear across this capacitance and the resulting current can be conducted down the ground wire.
 In conventional inverter motor controls, as the modulation frequency is increased to reduce ripple current to drive a low inductance motor, the higher harmonics of the voltage waveform are more likely to be imbalanced.
 These high frequency voltages lead to high frequency ground currents.
 The ground conductor then becomes an antenna and radiates.

-Another, more subtle EMI effect of driving a motor with high frequency PWM voltage, is that the rotor can itself be electrically isolated from both the stator and the windings, particularly when spinning at high speed on good bearings.
-It then becomes a third plate in the winding/ stator capacitor and picks up a voltage of its own.
+Another, more subtle EMI effect of driving a motor with high frequency PWM voltage, is that the rotor can itself be electrically isolated from both the stator and the windings, particularly when spinning at high-speed on good bearings.
+It then becomes a third plate in the winding/stator capacitor and picks up a voltage of its own.
 The bearing isolation is imperfect and the rotor would repeatedly short out to the stator.
 Every time this happens, current passes through the bearing.
 These currents can be high enough to pit the bearing and reduce its life.

 The Two Stage Controller drive scheme can radically improve both these situations.

-First, the motor in the Two Stage Control system sees only the commutation frequency, reducing both the risk of voltage imbalance and currents through the parasitic winding/ stator capacitance.
+- First, the motor in the Two Stage Control system sees only the commutation frequency, reducing both the risk of voltage imbalance and currents through the parasitic winding/ stator capacitance.
 This can be further reduced by locating the commutation stage close, or even on the motor.

-Second, the buck/ boost phases, which are running at high modulation frequencies, confine the high frequency voltages and currents to a small space where all aspects of the design can be controlled independent of the motor.
-Also, each phase carries 1/n of the total motor phase current, where n is the number of buck/ boost phases.
+- Second, the buck/boost phases, which are running at high modulation frequencies, confine the high frequency voltages and currents to a small space where all aspects of the design can be controlled independent of the motor.
+Also, each phase carries 1/n of the total motor phase current, where n is the number of buck/boost phases.
 By selecting the number of phases to keep each phase current below 20 amps the EMI footprint is further reduced.

 The motor in our proof of concept had the following characteristics;